this-is-angular/angular-guides/README.md

-# Angular In Depth guides
+# This is Angular guides
-Welcome to the Angular In Depth guides for In Depth Education.
+Welcome to the Angular guides by the This is Angular community of public tech contributors.

-These guides will be published for free by In Depth Education once we have a Ghost-based website.
+These guides will be published for free by This is Angular.

-## License
-By contributing to these guides, you agree to give ownership of the content to In Depth Education, a for-profit organization.
-See [LICENSE](./LICENSE) for the details.
-Your name will be mentioned in the guides you help author.

 ## Content
 A lot of suggestions for guides, topics and resources have already been added to this repository.
 Currently, we would like to focus on getting [the Angular fundamentals guides](./fundamentals/index.md) done first.
-This will help us put our name out there as a source of quality guides for Angular development.
+This will help us put our name out there as a source of good Angular content.

 *Suggested topics* are only that: **suggestions** from editors. *Suggested resources* are not necessarily meant to be added as links in the guide itself.